fbpx

 Sixty summers ago, Fannie Lou Hamer told millions of Americans watching the Democratic National Convention that 16 bullets came into her home after she tried to vote in Mississippi.

-President Lyndon B. Johnson called a hasty press conference to get television to cut away from her testimony.
+President Lyndon B. Johnson called a hasty press conference to get television news to cut away from her testimony.

 On Aug.
 22, the 60th anniversary of that testimony, another Black woman, Kamala Harris, is expected to make history when she takes the stage as the Democratic Party’s nominee for President.